 **AP courses may not be used to substitute any science prerequisites.

-**At the time of application (or by the August 1 verification deadline), the applicant may have no more than TWO outstanding prerequisite courses.
+**By August 1st of the application year, the applicant may have no more than 2 outstanding prerequisite courses.
 This includes planned courses and courses in progress.

 Technical Standards